detomon/bliplay/SYNTAX.md

 a:<:0:-1200:>:0:0:0:1200
 ```

 The release phase can be omitted, so that the sequence consists only of an attack and sustain phase.
-In such a sequence, the last value which was active in the sustain phase is hold until all other sequences have completed their release phase.
+In such a sequence, the last value, which was active in the sustain phase is hold until all other sequences have completed their release phase.

 ```blip
 % define pitch sequence without release phase